• Skip to primary navigation

 How do you prevent jelly from going cloudy?

-Never squeeze the pulp or jelly bag or the result will be cloudy jelly which would be a shame as the colour is like that of a precious stone!
+Never squeeze the pulp in the jelly bag or the result will be cloudy and not beautifully clear jelly!

 How do you stop jelly setting before you pot it up?